2teez/wc/README.md

 2. The flags were "hand-picked" i.e manually parsed, instead of using crate like `clap` or `structopt` and the rest.
 This is because the flags to be used are very little.
 Joke: Why kill an ant with a hammer or why kill at all :)!
 This may change later without affecting the functionality of the program.

 ##  Not Included
-The number of lines and other counts are displayed when the file or files are used on the `wc` program without any flag.
-So the flag `-l or line` is not included.

-The total sum of all the counts are also not included just to make this `wc` different.
+The number of lines and other counters are displayed when the file or files are used on the `wc` program without any flag.
+So the flag `-l or line` is not included just to make this `wc` "feel" different.

-These are trivial display counters that might not "really" be needed to stand on their own in the programer's opinion.